cleanlab/examples/README.md

 To run the latest example notebooks, execute the commands below which will install the required libraries in a virtual environment.

-It is recommended to run the examples with the latest stable cleanlab release.
-See `requirements.txt` file.

 ```console
 $ python -m pip install virtualenv
 $ python -m venv env